 The Learning Analytics Project is focusing on how learning analytics can be used to understand and support student engagement with their studies, which in turn can lead to better retention and progression of students.
 It is important to ensure we monitor students' engagement with the learning resources we are providing and implement timely support.
 Learning analytics enables BU to provide students with support to help them engage and succeed with their studies.

-In September 2022, the project will be conducting a pilot of Level 0 and Level 4 programmes across all Faculties to meet their requirements.
+In September 2022, a project conducted a pilot of Level 0 and Level 4 programmes across all Faculties.
+This pilot helped shaped our approach to Learning Analytics and attendance/engagement capture.

 2. Key Principles